vibing-ai/vibing-cli/README.md

-# Vibing CLI
+# Vibing AI CLI

-A comprehensive CLI tool for developing applications for the AI Marketplace.
+The official command-line interface for developing and managing applications for the Vibing AI Marketplace.

+## About Vibing AI

+Vibing AI is a platform that enables developers to build, deploy, and monetize AI-powered applications.
+Our marketplace provides a unified space for creators to share their innovations and for users to discover tools that enhance their AI experience.

 ## Installation